Clone trooper: Clone Force 99

-Clone Force 99—informally known as "The Bad Batch"—was a clone commando squad consisting of four clone troopers with genetic enhancements not possessed by normal clones—the result of specially designed genetic experimentation.
-The Bad Batch consisted of CT-9904 "Crosshair," a scout sniper specialist with genetically enhanced eyesight; Wrecker, a demolition and heavy ordnance specialist with enhanced muscular form; Tech, a security specialist with enhanced mental capacity and intelligence; and squad leader Clone Sergeant Hunter, a CQC specialist with enhanced sensory abilities and tracking skills.
-The squad had maintained an impressive 100% mission completion ratio, but were notorious for their insubordination and were known to get into fights with other troopers.
+Clone Force 99—informally known as "the Bad Batch"—was a clone commando squad consisting of four clone troopers with unique genetic mutations that heighten specific skill sets, not possessed by other clones—the result of specially designed genetic experimentation.
+Named in honor of 99, a defective clone who died in defense of Kamino, the Bad Batch originally consisted of squad leader Clone Sergeant Hunter, a CQC specialist with enhanced sensory abilities and tracking skills; Wrecker, a demolition and heavy ordnance specialist with enhanced muscular form; Tech, a security specialist with enhanced mental capacity and intelligence; and Crosshair, a scout sniper specialist with genetically enhanced eyesight.
+The squad had maintained an impressive 100 percent mission completion ratio, but were notorious for their insubordination and were known to get into fights with other troopers.

-The squad was introduced in the seventh season of The Clone Wars animated series, where they came to Anaxes to assist Anakin Skywalker, Obi-Wan Kenobi, and Rex on their mission to investigate a source of Separatist' victories, as well as trying to rescue Corporal Echo, the ARC Trooper who was presumed dead on Lola Sayu, now revealed to have been captured by the Techno Union and held on Skako Minor.
-Following the successful mission, Echo decided to join Clone Force 99 as Hunter's second in command.
+The squad was introduced in the seventh season of The Clone Wars animated series, where they came to Anaxes to assist Anakin Skywalker and Rex on their mission to investigate a source of Separatist victories, as well as try to rescue Corporal Echo, the ARC Trooper who was presumed dead on Lola Sayu and is revealed to have been captured by the Techno Union and held on Skako Minor.
+Following the successful mission, Echo decided to join Clone Force 99, as he was encouraged by Captain Rex to join the team for feeling different from the rest of the standard clones.

-In July 2020, it was announced that Clone Force 99 would be receiving their own spin-off series in 2021 on Disney+ titled The Bad Batch that follows their actions in the early days of the Empire.
-The series premiered on Star Wars Day, May 4, 2021 where it was revealed that the series was set during and immediately after the events of Revenge of the Sith, beginning with the issuance of clone contingency order 66 by Emperor Sheev Palpatine.
+In July 2020, it was announced that Clone Force 99 would be receiving their own spin-off series in 2021 on Disney+.The Bad Batch follows their actions in the early days of the Empire.

+The series premiered on Star Wars Day, May 4, 2021, where it was revealed that the series was set during and immediately after the events of Revenge of the Sith, beginning with the issuance of clone contingency Order 66 by Emperor Sheev Palpatine.
 The activation of Order 66 affected the regular clones, but because of Clone Force 99's extensive genetic modifications, they remained in control of their actions, while the regular clones' inhibitor chips caused them to execute their Jedi commanders unquestioningly.
 Among them, only Crosshair was affected by the inhibitor chip.
-Clone Force 99, free from the chip's influence, escaped the Empire from the cloning facilities of Tipoca City, Kamino, leaving behind Crosshair, whose chip had been modified by the Empire to make him even more susceptible to its effects, and picking up Omega, the last of the original series of clones that produced Boba Fett and the only known female clone of Jango Fett.
+Clone Force 99, free from the chip's influence, escaped the Empire from the cloning facilities of Tipoca City, Kamino, leaving behind Crosshair, whose chip had been modified by the Empire to make him even more susceptible to its effects, and picking up Omega, the last of the original series of clones that produced Boba Fett and the female clone of Jango Fett.